The Gulag Archipelago: Publication

 In 1973, the KGB seized one of only three existing copies of the text still on Soviet soil.
-This was achieved after interrogating Elizaveta Voronyanskaya, one of Solzhenitsyn's trusted typists who knew where the typed copy was hidden; within days of her release by the KGB she was found hanged in the stairwell of her apartment; she had apparently either hanged herself or been murdered (3 August 1973).
-Although he had earlier wanted it published in Russia first, after Solzhenitsyn learned of her death, he decided the next month, September, to allow its publication in Paris.
-The first edition of the work was published (in Russian) by the French publishing house Éditions du Seuil a few days after Christmas 1973; they had received a go-ahead from Solzhenitsyn but had decided to release the work about ten days earlier than he had expected.
+This was achieved by interrogating Elizaveta Voronyanskaya, one of Solzhenitsyn's trusted typists who knew where the typed copy was hidden.
+Within days of her release by the KGB she was found hanged in the stairwell of her apartment on the 3rd of August 1973.
+She had apparently either hanged herself or been murdered.
+Solzhenitsyn had wanted the manuscript to be first published in Russia, but knew this was impossible under conditions then extant.
+After Solzhenitsyn learned of Voronyanskaya's death he decided to allow its publication in Paris.
+The first edition of the work was published in Russian by the Parisian publishing house YMCA-Press (founded by Russian immigrants) a few days after Christmas 1973.
+They had received a go-ahead from Solzhenitsyn but had decided to release the work about ten days earlier than he had expected.
 News of the nature of the work immediately caused a stir, and translations into many other languages followed within the next few months, sometimes produced in a race against time.
-American Thomas P. Whitney produced the English version; the English and French translations of Volume I appeared in the spring and summer of 1974.
+American Thomas P. Whitney produced the English version.
+The English and French translations of Volume I appeared in the spring and summer of 1974.

-Solzhenitsyn had wanted the manuscript to be published in Russia first, but knew this was impossible under conditions then extant.
 The work had a profound effect internationally.
 Not only did it provoke energetic debate in the West; a mere six weeks after the work had left Parisian presses Solzhenitsyn himself was forced into exile.
 Because possession of the manuscript incurred the risk of a long prison sentence for "anti-Soviet activities", Solzhenitsyn never worked on the manuscript in complete form.
 Since he was under constant KGB surveillance, Solzhenitsyn worked on only parts of the manuscript at any one time, so as not to put the full book into jeopardy if he happened to be arrested.

 For this reason, he secreted the various parts of the work throughout Moscow and the surrounding suburbs, in the care of trusted friends.
 Sometimes when he was purportedly visiting them on social calls he actually worked on the manuscript in their homes.
 During much of this time, Solzhenitsyn lived at the dacha of the world-famous cellist Mstislav Rostropovich, and due to the reputation and standing of the musician, despite the elevated scrutiny of the Soviet authorities, Solzhenitsyn was reasonably safe from KGB searches there.
-Solzhenitsyn did not think this series would be his defining work, as he considered it journalism and history rather than high literature.